 Infections, water, and mites are all reasons to clean your dog’s ears.
 Ear cleaning is an important part of grooming to keep your furry friend healthy and happy!
 Because of the way that dog’s ears are structured, debris and other harmful materials can get trapped inside.
 It is important to be aware of whether or not your dog needs their ears cleaned to prevent itchiness and infections.
-But before you take out your cotton swabs, you should learn about when you should clean your dog’s ears, how you should clean your dog’s ears, and the right tools to use to keep your dog safe.
+But before you take out your cotton swabs, you should learn about when you should clean your dog’s ears, and after that ‘how to flush a dog's ears’, and the right tools to use to keep your dog safe.

 Is it Safe to Clean Your Dog’s Ears?

-Before you get started with cleaning your dog’s ears at home, it’s important to first check with your pet’s vet, after all, they’re the expert.
+Before you get started with DIY ear wash for your dogs at home, it’s important to first check with your pet’s vet, after all, they’re the expert.
 Many store-bought cleaners can be harmful to your dog and asking your vet can help you know for certain which products are safe to clean their ears with (and if you should even clean them yourself!).
 Most likely, your vet will recommend cleaning your dog’s ears at home to help prevent them from itching and scratching themselves.
 While most vets will approve of cleaning your pet’s ears at home, it’s important to ask first before jumping in.

 While it is commonly safe to clean your dog’s ears at home, it’s important to be careful of ear infections prior to cleaning.
 If your dog frequently shakes their head, vigorously scratches their ears, has swelling or redness in and around their ears, and/or has had ear discharge, then it is safe to say that your furry pal might have an ear infection.
 If you have noticed any of these symptoms, then you should not clean your dog’s ears yourself, instead, take your pet to the vet to get them checked out.